 The current community center is one-third of the size of what was originally planned nearly 20 years ago.
 Due to funding, the City was unable to build the full-size facility at that time.

 Since the Snoqualmie Valley YMCA opened in 2011, Snoqualmie’s population has grown by approximately 30%, with more than 40% of residents using the facility.
-There is more demand than the existing facility can accommodate.
+There is often more demand than the existing facility can accommodate.

 - Addition of approximately 24,000 square feet